prefectcboyd/prefectcicd/README.md

-# prefectcicd
-Sets up a basic CI CD Pipeline
 # Prefect Build Workflow

 This GitHub Actions workflow automates the deployment process for Python applications using Prefect Cloud.
 The workflow is designed to handle different environments (Production and Development) based on the branch where the changes are pushed.

 Reviewing `.github/workflows`, there are two different possible GitHub actions, which match different triggers.
 This is intended to provide different Prefect deployment mechanisms (`.deploy()` and `.build_from_flow()`).